FixedEffects/FixedEffectModels.jl/README.md

 ### How does FixedEffectModels works

 When a regression model contains a large number of high dimensional categorical variables, the design matrix constructed in OLS can be too large to fit into memory.
-This package is designed to estimate models in these situations.
+This package is designed to handle these situations.

 Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D has a large number of columns.
 This package returns the estimates for `β`, along with their standard errors, in two steps: